-A Hybrid Robo Investor brings together the accessibility, reporting, and automation advantages of a Robo Advisor application, with the benefits of having a human financial advisor to speak to about the finer details of your investments.
+A hybrid robo-advisor brings together the accessibility, reporting, and automation advantages of a robo-advisor application with the benefits of having a human, financial advisor to speak to about the finer details of your investments.

-In other words, a Hybrid Robo Advisor combines a digital algorithm with a human investment advisor.
-To explain, the idea is to bring the reassurance of a person to those who are not fully comfortable with a totally automated investing solution.
+In other words, a hybrid robo-advisor combines a digital algorithm with a human investment advisor.
+To explain, the idea is to bring the reassurance of a person to those who are not fully comfortable with an automated investing solution.

-Specifically, the average Robo Advisor combines a standard package of algorithms with a person.
-In fact, the robot advisor will handle most of the investment chores.
+Specifically, the average robo-advisor combines a standard package of algorithms with a person.
+The robot advisor will handle most of the investment chores.
 However, customers can talk to a human whenever they want to.

-A human financial advisor could recommend Robo Advisors or algorithms to customers.
-Additionally, the human advisor could interview a customer and decide which Robo Advisor is right for her.
+A human financial advisor could recommend robo-advisors or algorithms to customers.
+The human advisor could also interview a customer and decide which robo-advisor is right for her.

 Interestingly, hybrid financial advisors are becoming popular.
-Notably, an Accenture survey estimates 68% of affluent investors prefer hybrid advisors, Investment News reports.
+An Accenture survey estimates 68% of affluent investors prefer hybrid advisors, Investment News reports.
 Moreover, hybrid advisors could manage 10% of the investment wealth in the United States by 2020, MyPrivateBanking claims.

 Under those circumstances, hybrid advisors could be the future of wealth management in the United States.
 An obvious advantage to hybrids is that they will enable human financial advisors to keep their jobs.

-On the other hand, some investors could be more comfortable with Robo Advisors rather than human financial advisors.
-To clarify, many people distrust financial advisors because they view them as salespeople.
+On the other hand, some investors could be more comfortable with robo-advisors than human financial advisors.
+Many people distrust financial advisors because they view them as salespeople.

-Moreover, younger people who grew up playing video games, surfing the internet, and using apps could prefer Robo Advisors.
-In particular, people under 35 could view a Robo Advisor as simply another useful app rather than a threat.
+Moreover, younger people who grew up playing video games, surfing the internet, and using apps could prefer robo-advisors.
+In particular, people under 35 could view a robo-advisor as another useful app rather than a threat.

 However, traditional investment firms like Morgan Stanley and mutual fund managers like Vanguard prefer hybrid advisors.
 Such organizations use hybrids because they work with customers of all ages and backgrounds.